Also see: Music Box/Fonda: interior views

 moniker was Music Box@Fonda.
 After many decades of being

-closed, the original open-air cabaret space on a terrace above the lobby
+closed, the original open-air cabaret space on a patio above the lobby

-was put back into use as an indoor / outdoor lounge area in conjunction with the Blue Palms Brewhouse.
-They're at 6124 Hollywood Blvd. in the storefront east of the theatre entrance.
-There's are doors from the restaurant into the theatre lobby so the spaces were at times combined for special events.
+was put back into use as an indoor / outdoor lounge area in conjunction with the now-closed Blue Palms Brewhouse.
+The Palms was in the storefront east of the theatre entrance.
+There are doors from the restaurant into the theatre lobby so the spaces can be combined for special events.

 The club was an operation run by Thaddeus Smith and several partners.
 In 2011 it became apparent that some ownership shares had changed hands without notifying the building owner.
 As well, there was an issue with a sublease resulting in an undesirable night club operation in the building.
 An eviction notice resulted and the operation closed in early January 2012.

 Current status: The theatre is now operated by concert promoter Goldenvoice, a division of AEG, and is currently known as the Fonda Theatre.
-Goldenvoice got their lease in March 2012.
+Goldenvoice got their lease in March 2012 and reopened the house on March 17 with a performance by Feed Me with Teeth.

 The building is owned by New York-based Leslie Blumberg.
 It's been in her family since 1945 when her grandfather, Mike Rosenberg, bought the building in partnership with Charles Skouras of Fox West Coast Theatres.
 Rosenberg passed his interest on to Mike Blumberg, Leslie's father.
 The Skouras family held on to their share of the property until about 2009.

-Ms. Blumberg is now sole owner and also has a now-closed theatre in Laguna Beach.
+Ms. Blumberg is now sole owner and, until a 2021 sale, she also had a theatre in Laguna Beach.
 These two are the last of a group of California theatres her father once owned.
 His firm, Principal Theatres of America, once had 60 theatres, some solely owned, some in partnerships.
 Originally allied with the Fox West Coast Circuit, in later years the company's houses were operated in conjunction with Pacific Theatres.

 In an August 15, 1928 Variety article Rosenberg's firm (then called Principal Pictures Corp., a partnership with Sol Lesser) was mentioned as having a small stake in Pacific Amusement Co., a firm that had just taken over the Palace (the former Orpheum) downtown.
 The Rosenberg and Lesser interest in Principal had earlier been owned by Fox West Coast, a fact mentioned in a 1930 Federal Trade Commission decision.